gatlin/AFSBylaws/bylaws.md

 ### 1.2 Resignation

-Any member may resign by giving written or verbal notice to the Secretary of the
+Any member may resign by giving written or verbal notice to the Secretary of the Board.
-Board.
 The member may still be held accountable for his or her outstanding responsibilities.

-### 1.3 Supermajority

-For the purposes of these Bylaws, a supermajority of members is defined as a division of members such that for each member not in the division there are at least two members who are in the division.

-### 1.4 Suspension, Termination, and Appeal
+### 1.3 Suspension, Termination, and Appeal

 The membership, by an affirmative vote of a supermajority of all members, may suspend or terminate a member with cause at a meeting whose notice shall